 Mr. Mann notes that “using Hornady’s Precision Hunter ammunition, the .30-06 will deliver about 9 percent better performance than the 308.”
 What he fails to mention is that this is measured at the muzzle.
 For some reason I’m ever lucky enough to hunt at quite that close a range.

 Still, if you’re confident that you’ll only be hunting at fairly close ranges, he’s pretty much on target.
 There’s not even a ten percent gain in energy to compensate for a larger gain in recoil (we’ll get to how much recoil that is in a minute) out to 100 yards.
-But what happens past 100 yards?
+But what happens to this rifle cartridge past 100 yards?

-Using the exact same data provided, comparing a 178gr ELD for the .30-06 vs. the 155gr ELD in the .308, the gulf in energy delivered widens the farther out we push the round.
+Using the exact same data provided, comparing a 178-grain bullet weight ELD for the .30-06 vs. the 155-grain ELD in the .308 Winchester, the gulf in energy delivered widens the farther out we push the round.
 By 300 yards, there’s a 13 percent advantage to the .30-06.
 At 400, it’s 16 percent.
 And at 500 yards, we see an 18 percent advantage in the long action vs. the short action cartridge.

-The author’s argument is ultimately that the .308 and other less energetic, more modern cartridges are simply more efficient than the .30-06.
+The author’s argument is ultimately that the .308 and other less energetic, new cartridges are simply more efficient than the .30-06.
 They give you more bang for the recoil buck.
 Maybe.
 But in automotive parlance, “there’s no replacement for displacement.”